 The statutes of Virginia, Maryland, and South Carolina may not have differed in basic approach from the five statutes discussed immediately above.
-The different language chosen is significant, however, for it served as a model for the first Federal copyright statute.
+The different language chosen is significant, how-ever, for it served as a model for the first Federal copyright statute.
 The liability for undertaking to "sell, publish, or expose to sale" was limited to a person "knowing the same to be so printed, reprinted, or imported, without such consent first had and obtained."
 Thus, a seller who did not know that the printing of his copies was unauthorized was not liable.

-\ All the Original Colonies except Delaware enacted copyright statutes.

-\ Resolution of Continental Congress, May 2, 1783.
+All the Original Colonies except Delaware enacted copyright statutes.
+All the Original Colonies except Delaware enacted copyright statutes.
+Resolution of Continental Congress, May 2, 1783.
 This resolution, in addition to the colonial statutes, are reproduced in "Copyright Laws of the United States of America, 1783-1956," a publication of the Copyright Office.

-\ Massachusetts, New Hampshire, Rhode Island and Pennsylvania.

-\ The Pennsylvania statute provided for recovery of "double the value" of the infringing copies, without apparent variation.
+Massachusetts, New Hampshire, Rhode Island and Pennsylvania.
+The Pennsylvania statute provided for recovery of "double the value" of the infringing copies, without provide the value.

-Connecticut.
-Georgia.
-New Jersey, New York and North Carolina.
+apparent variation.
+9 Connecticut, Georgia, New Jersey, New York and North Carolina.